Celebrities and STIs

 Myth busting: heard the rumour that spermicides stop you contracting an STI?
 Not true.
 In fact, products containing spermicides might increase your risk of contracting HIV and other STIs as a chemical included (Nonoxynol-9) can irritate vaginas and make it easier for STIs to enter your body.

 Stay alert.
 You know your body best, so keep a close eye on yourself for any changes.
 Be especially aware of strange symptoms and unexpected changes to your body, including unusual discharge, itchy genitals or pain when you pee.
-If you’re experiencing these symptoms, book in for an STI test ASAP - it’s better to be safe than sorry.
+If you’re experiencing these symptoms, book in for an STI test or order one online ASAP - it’s better to be safe than sorry.

 Finally: a loving message to our famous friends.
 Vulnerability is powerful.
 If you are one of the many millions of people who have experienced a sexually transmitted disease, consider sharing your story with your audience.
-The more we destigmatise this, the better we as a nation, and a society, will become at preventing them.
-Celebrities with STIs, we salute you.
+The more we destigmatise STIs, the better we as a society, will become at preventing them.
+Open communication is the catalyst for change - and we salute every single person, famous or not, who has taken a deep breath to tackle discrimination.
 Let’s change our approach to sexual wellness, one Instagrammed STI test at time.